6 Effective Ways To Stop a Dog From Digging Holes

 how to keep cats from scratching furniturehow to keep cats from scratching furniture

-6 Figure Out Why They’re Trying to Escape
+6 Figure Out Why They’re Trying To Escape

 If your dog is digging under the fence to try to escape the yard, we need to first figure out why they’re doing that.
 “If he’s left alone in the yard all day, he might just be bored and lonely.
 In that case, bringing him inside might be the solution, but he could also benefit from a midday dog walker or a doggie daycare to provide some socialization,” says Farrah.